 Looking to stay clean and green all summer long?

 No sweat!
 We have you covered.
-Whether you’re hitting the outdoors for your favorite summer activities or keeping your home comfortable during the hottest months of the year, there are a few simple choices that can help make it your greenest summer yet.
+Whether you’re hitting the outdoors for your favorite summer activities or keeping your home comfortable during the hottest months of the year, a few simple choices can help make it your greenest summer yet.

 Conserve energy with these tips.

 Summer is one of the highest electricity usage periods of the year.
 Approximately 60% – 70% of the electricity you use is just for cooling your home.
 After you set up your home for success with an energy audit, consider implementing these new habits to give your A/C (and your energy consumption) a break.